zhangir-azerbayev/cs482-final-project/README.md

 |CodeNet 350M| Codex | Knowledge Transfer | ? |

 ## Expert Iteration
 We seek to find out whether our small model can "climb the hill", that is, solve hard problems by learning to solve easier ones.
+The way we do this is using expert iteration, first introduced in [Silver et al. (2017](https://arxiv.org/abs/1712.01815), where a model trains on previously successful trajectories.

+[Chart showing that problem length is a good proxy for problem difficulty]

+Our experiment is as follows: we sort the MBPP dataset of basic python programs [(Austin et al, 2021)](https://arxiv.org/abs/2108.07732) by length of the solution.
+We give the model the shortest half of the dataset as fully-supervised training examples, and see if the model is able to solve the harder half of the dataset using expert iteration.